Dumbbell Indemnity: Production

 The episode was written by Ron Hauge, who has said he thought of the episode while attempting to create a story involving general illegal activity.
 Originally, Hauge had a different title for the episode, "Mutual of Moemaha", parodying the name of the Mutual of Omaha insurance company.
 The episode was going to add to the development of Moe's character in the show, though the staff did not think they were able to develop him more until later episodes.

 Director Dominic Polcino and the animators of the episode were praised for their efforts by the other staff members, especially during the scene where Homer is driving down the cliff and attempts to escape Moe's car.
 Polcino and his animators went to great lengths to correctly time Homer's rolling and create a vivid and detailed lake, as well as animate Homer sinking to the bottom of the lake.
 Show runner Mike Scully commented that, "It's hard enough for us to come up with the ideas, but when Dominic and the animators can make it, it's really fantastic."

 The episode guest starred Helen Hunt as Renee, Moe's girlfriend.
 She recorded her lines for the episode in July 1997.
+In 1997, she had also worked on the film As Good as It Gets, which was directed by co-creator James L. Brooks, and released towards the end of that year.
 Hunt has said she liked the design of her character, who was named after Hauge's wife.
 During the making of the episode, Hunt and Hank Azaria, who voices Moe, were dating.
 In an interview with People Magazine in 1998, Scully stated: "Hank and Helen got along so well it's hard to believe they are a real couple."
 In July 1999, the couple married, but divorced in December 2000, after a long separation.

 Cultural references

-The title of the episode is a reference to the film Double Indemnity, which also had a plot involving an insurance scam.
+The title of the episode is a reference to Billy Wilder's Double Indemnity, which also had a plot involving an insurance scam.
 In the scenes where Moe and Renee are seen dating, the song "I'm a Believer" by The Monkees is playing.
 Other songs include "One Bourbon, One Scotch, One Beer" by Amos Milburn and "Brick House" by the Commodores.

 The train passing by the drive-in is a reference to the 1956 photograph Hotshot Eastbound by O. Winston Link.
+Hans Moleman pushing a book cart down the prison corridor references the character Brooks Hatlen doing the same in The Shawshank Redemption.